mdamien/chrome-extensions-archive/README.md

 - running an alternative web store (better search, firefox support,...)

 Don't hesitate to reach out (here on issues, damien@dam.io or @dam_io on twitter)

+To propose changes, just do a PR.
+You can also discuss about things on [gitter](https://gitter.im/mdamien/chrome-extensions-archive).